chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ### Options
-- **-out=path**: The generated terraform plan can be saved to a specific path.
+- **`-out=path`**: Save the generated Terraform plan to a specified path.
 This plan can then be used with `terraform apply` to ensure that only the changes shown in this plan are applied.
-This can be used to create an image for the infrastructure and use it in the future.
+This is useful for creating an image of the infrastructure for future use.
-- **-refresh=false**: Prevents Terraform from querying the current state during operations like `terraform plan`.
+- **`-refresh=false`**: Prevent Terraform from querying the current state during operations like `terraform plan`.
-- **-target=resource**: Targets a specific resource.
+- **`-target=resource`**: Target a specific resource.
 This is generally used to operate on isolated portions of very large configurations.

 ### Example
 ```sh